Deserting at Christmas

 Here’s an idea for men: Rather than buying your partner things you’d like yourself, try thinking about what they might like.
 This may, of course, entail you actually observing your other half for a bit, but the dividends of this simple exercise are huge, not just in terms of their appreciation of your selflessness but also by way of a scintilla of lightening within your own black heart.

 Best of all, it may allow you to use the line: ‘I got the missus one of those new LED make-up mirrors from John Lewis.
-You should have seen her face light up.’
+You should have seen her little face light up!’

-Of course, if you get stuck, there are always Deserter T-shirts.
+Of course, if you get stuck, there is always Deserter swag.
+Go on, treat someone, especially yourself.

 With each year that passes, scouring the Radio Times with a marker pen to plan your holiday viewing holds less allure.
 No-one can survive on a visual diet of Christmas specials, round-ups of the year and The Snowman.